 Different teachers have different routines.
-Personally, I like my classes to line up outside my classroom in silence.
-When I open the door, they know to take out their books, write the date and title, and read their school reading books until I start the class.
+Some teachers like their classes to line up outside the classroom in silence.
+When you open the door, they know to take out their books, write the date and title, and read their school reading books until you start the class.

 You should establish these routines early on and enforce them for the first couple of weeks of class.
 After a while, you won’t need to tell your students what to do, it will come naturally.

 Even in the best classrooms, students occasionally behave inappropriately or break the classroom rules, whether that’s by refusing to do their work, continuously disrupting the class, or anything similar.

 You need to have set sanctions in place to deal with these situations.
 How will you handle it when a student behaves poorly?
 And, if your first sanction fails to stop the disruptive behaviour, how will you escalate it?

 Some schools have set ‘disciplinary policies’ in place that outline consequences for misbehavior that teachers should stick to.
 If not, it’s up to you to make your own.
 Here’s an example of a sanction policy:

 - Second sanction: 5 minutes detention

 - Fourth sanction: Student is sent out of class to the head teacher’s office

 If the student continues to get sent out of class for several lessons, some teachers follow that up with a letter home to their parents.

 Step 4: Put a Reward System in Place